mikeal/ZDAG/SPEC.md

 [ v1, codec-b, hashfn-2 ] [ length-2] [ digest-b ]
 ```

-CIDs are sorted CIDv0 first and then CIDv2.
+CIDs are sorted CIDv0 first and then CIDv1.

 CIDv0's are sorted length first, then by digest byte comparison.

 CIDv1 is sorted by three consecutive VARINTs: one for the CID version,
 one for the codec, and one for the hash function.
 The CID's are then
-sorted by digest length, and finally by digest comparison.
+sorted by digest length, and finally by digest byte comparison.

 The sorting algorithm isn't just for use in the compression, it also
 guarantees determinism in the block format.

 In fact, since this block format is deterministic you could simply
 parse out the compressed links header, hash it, and use that hash to find
-any other blocks that link to the same set of blocks as this block.
+any other blocks that links to the same set of blocks as this block if
+you hashes of the other link headers in your block store.

 ### CIDV0-COMPRESSION

-To start, we need a token to signal if there are CIDv0's
+To start, we need a few tokens.
+One to signal if there are CIDv0's, 1 for CIDv1, and we need a token

-Since the 0 byte is reserved for the identity multicodec we know that a CID
-of no current or future version can ever begin with it so we can reserve it
-for termination of the link header.
+to terminate the link header.

+We need to know if the header is terminated under only 2 conditions:

+* Reading the first byte of the block (empty links header)
+* Reading the subsequent (but not first) byte of hash digest entries
+  ( the length of the digest w/ DELTA compression )

+0 makes a good token for termination here since reserving smaller tokens
+in the upcoming DELTA compression sequence gives us more room for the
+DELTA compression.

 We use 18 as the token for signaling CIDv0.